 Friday, October 15, 1582 marked the beginning of the adoption of the Gregorian Calendar – the previous day was Thursday, October 4th.

-George Washington left New York, the nation’s capitol, on October 15, 1789, embarking upon the first Presidential tour to New England.
+George Washington left New York, the nation’s capital, on October 15, 1789, embarking upon the first Presidential tour to New England.

 The world’s first combat submarine, CSS Hunley, sunk during testing in Charleston Harbor on October 15, 1863.